michaelpalmeruw/mbib/README.md

 Status: the code is reasonably complete and working.
 The documentation has a tutorial that covers most topics, but the reference part is missing.

-If you want to try it out now, here is a brief Howto:
+If you want to try it out, here is a brief Howto:

 - clone the repository

-- make sure the mbib directory is your bash path, and the mbib.sh script inside it is executable
+- make sure the mbib directory is in your bash $PATH, and the mbib.sh script inside it is executable

-- install the prerequisites: Python 3, and the urwid and urwidtrees Python packages; xclip
+- install the prerequisites: Python 3, the urwid, urwidtrees, and requests Python packages; xsel

 - open a shell window and run mbib.sh